Why Does Your Cat Like Sleeping on Your Head?

 Staying Safe from Kicks

 If you toss and turn a lot at night, whether or not you are conscious of it, your cat might be disturbed by all of the movement.
+Nobody likes that!
 To avoid getting accidentally hit by one of your feet or your legs, and to prevent you from accidentally pushing her off the bed, your pet has figured out that the head of the bed is a safer place to rest throughout the night.
 Smart kitty!

 The Better to Smell You

 Another possible reason why your kitty insists on sleeping near your head: she may like the way your hair smells, and that could make her feel secure while she dozes.
 Cats make it a point to seek out the safest places to rest, so by curling up next to you, your furry friend is letting you know that she equates you with safety.
 Plus, by snuggling with you, your kitty could also be leaving her scent on your head, basically marking you as her property and solidifying her bond to you.
+It is interesting to note that people release different pheromones through the hair follicles on their head.
+It might be that the way your hair smells simply attracts your cat in one way or another, sending a subliminal message that simply states – this is a cozy place to rest.

 Fun fact: When a cat points her butt in your direction, whether she is sitting in your lap or lying near your head or face, try not to take offense to it.
 What you perceive as gross behavior is actually a positive sign that she trusts you enough to turn her back toward you.